Board members are appointed to carry out the TSB's mandate. A list of current Board members and their background and experience is presented below.

 Ms. Fox received a Bachelor of Science degree and a Master’s degree in Business Administration from McGill University.
 She also completed a Master of Science in Human Factors and System Safety with Lund University in Sweden.

 She has been extensively involved in other aviation activities for over 40 years, including sport parachuting and commercial aviation.
-She holds an airline transport pilot licence and flight instructor rating and has flown almost 5000 hours.
+She holds an airline transport pilot licence and flight instructor rating and has flown over 5000 hours.
 Ms. Fox is a recipient of the Fédération aéronautique internationale Paul Tissandier Diploma and the Queen Elizabeth II Anniversary Medal for her contributions to sport parachuting in Canada.
 She received the Transport Canada Aviation Safety Award in 1999.
 In November 2004, she was inducted into the Quebec Air and Space Hall of Fame.
 Ms. Fox received the Elsie MacGill Northern Lights Award in 2010 and the David Charles Abramson Flight Instructor Safety Award in 2011.

 Appointed Member February 2012